Nature711/nature711.github.io/content/Atlas/Garden Changelog.md

 draft: false
 tags:
   - "#pkm"
-description:
 date: 2025-11-11
 ---
-# 🌱 Garden Changelog
+> [!info]

-This page records the **milestones and shifts** in the structure, intent, and growth of this digital garden.
+> This page records the milestones and shifts in the structure, intent, and growth of this digital garden.
+>

-I treat it like ***photographing*** a real garden — to remember where things took root, and how they changed.
+> I treat it like ***photographing*** a real garden — to remember where things took root, and how they changed.

 ---
 ### 🗓️ 2025-10-18 — First Planting